Explainer: China creates new ‘leaders group’ to help deliver its climate goals

 “This would include, for example, the provincial peaking plans and peaking plans of key sectors,” he notes.

-People’s Daily, the official newspaper of the CPC, described leaders groups as a “unique organisational method and working mechanism” in China’s political governance system.
+People’s Daily, the official newspaper of the CPC, described the “group mechanism” as a “unique organisational method and working mechanism” in China’s political governance system.
+The official outlet said that a typical “group” comprises the leaders, several departments and an “administrative organ” in charge of implementing decisions.

 According to Xinhua’s report of the first plenary meeting, Han ordered the meeting’s participants to “fully implement” the development of the “ecological civilisation” – a social developmental goal enshrined in the Chinese constitution and endorsed by president Xi.